maximuskowalski/smount/README.md

 #?
 1
 ```

 Enter the universal options that will apply to the rclone union and all upstream drives we configure as part of it.
-Once all these are entered you will have a chance to check details before going ahead.
+Once these are entered you will have a chance to check details before going ahead.
 If you have made a mistake you can choose option **(2)** and exit the script at this point to try again.

 Using vfs-cache-mode full, whatever you choose for your maximum cache size **you will need to have the free space for**.
 A full drive is no fun so be careful, be sure.
-In this version of the script your cache will go to the default cache location with your user home directory.
+Your cache will go to the default cache location within your user home directory.
 I would suggest leaving a minimum of 50GB free.
 I will build in a fail safe check at some point but for now this is on you.
 Currently free space will be checked and a recomendation of 80% of this free space will be suggested as a maximum value.

 ```assembly
 Installing rclone stable